Cervical cancerSee all parts of this guide Hide guide parts

 A fistula is an uncommon but distressing complication that occurs in around 1 in 50 cases of advanced cervical cancer.

-A fistula is an abnormal channel that develops between two sections of the body.
+A fistula is an abnormal channel that develops between 2 sections of the body.
 In most cases involving cervical cancer, the fistula develops between the bladder and the vagina.
 This can lead to a persistent discharge of fluid from the vagina.
 A fistula can sometimes develop between the vagina and rectum.

 Surgery is usually required to repair a fistula, although it's often not possible in women with advanced cervical cancer, because they're usually too frail to withstand the effects of surgery.